bitwarden/help/_articles/account/unlock-with-pin.md

 </div>

 {% callout info %}
-When using the **Lock with master password on restart** PIN option, the Bitwarden application may not fully purge sensitive data from application memory when entering a locked state.
+If you turn off the **Lock with master password on restart** PIN option, the Bitwarden application may not fully purge sensitive data from application memory when entering a locked state.
 If you are concerned about your device's local memory being compromised, you should not use this option.
 {% endcallout %}

 ## Understanding Unlock vs. Log In